 - Cheeseburger Sliders: Make cheeseburgers in a hand-held size that are easy to share!
 This is much easier than making burgers, and they’re so delicious.

 - Smoked Pulled Pork: This BBQ pork makes great sandwiches, or it can be plated up with sides, salads, and appetizers.
 It’s worth the effort if you want a dish to impress at BBQs and cookouts.
+If you’re short on time, make this Instant Pot Pulled Pork instead.

 - Instant Pot Shredded Chicken: Make a large batch of shredded chicken, and season or add any sauces you like.
 People can add it to their plates, or it can be used to make tacos or sandwiches.